simonstanley/career-breaking/_posts/2023-04-17-South_to_North.md

 We managed our forty miles in good time and arrived in Dundee late afternoon, where we pulled into a Sainsbury's for supplies.
 Another enormous benefit of cycling together was security.
 With our lives contained on the bikes, having one to keep guard while the other performs necessary duties was invaluable.
 As I emerged from the supermarket Rouven was stood talking to a gentleman dressed in bright yellow high vis, straddling a bike of his own.

-"Hello" I said, introducing myself.
+"Hello" I said, introducing myself.<br />
 "Just admiring your bikes" he replied in his gentle Scottish accent, "you guys bike packing?"

 We explained our circumstances, to which he expressed great envy.

 "I've always wanted to do it myself but never had the chance.
-I'm Simon by the way"
+I'm Simon by the way"<br />
 "Ah!"
 I said, "I'm also Simon!"

 Us Simon's are a semi rare breed, I don't meet too many so it's always a pleasant surprise.